IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 **OpenID Connect Hybrid Flow**

 This uses a response type of ``code id_token`` to add an additional identity token to the response.
 This token is signed and protected against substitution.
-In addition it contains the hash of code via the ``c_hash`` claim.
+In addition it contains the hash of the code via the ``c_hash`` claim.
 This allows checking that you indeed got the right code (experts call this a detached signature).

 This solves the problem but has the following down-sides: